F. Ross Johnson, former CEO of RJR Nabisco, dies at 85

 - Seattle’s record apartment boom is ready to explode; what it means for rents

+KKR eventually won the bidding war, paying nearly $25 billion or RJR Nabisco.
+It was the largest private equity deal in history at the time and helped bring private equity firms, once a small part of Wall Street, into mainstream knowledge.

-The bidding war, as well as Johnson’s notoriously opulent lifestyle, was later dramatized in the bestselling book “Barbarians at the Gate: The Fall of RJR Nabisco.”
+Wall Street’s fierce bidding war, as well as Johnson’s notoriously opulent lifestyle, was dramatized in the book “Barbarians at the Gate: The Fall of RJR Nabisco,” a best-seller later made into a made-for-TV movie.
+Johnson was depicted as an example of corporate greed and vanity, with RJR Nabisco owning several corporate jets for Johnson’s private use, and numerous country club memberships paid for by the company.

+And even though Johnson failed to take RJR Nabisco private, he walked away with an estimated $50 million in salary and bonuses as a golden parachute.
+Johnson never ran a major company after he left RJR Nabisco and effectively retired to Florida.

+RJR Nabisco was eventually split into two companies in the late 1990s.
+Nabisco is now owned by Mondelez International, and RJR became the R.J.
+Reynolds Tobacco Company, a subsidiary of Reynolds American.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.